ericrogler/Green-Book/Z011_Learning_Methodologies.md

 ## **Short Answer**

-*Notice: This chapter aims to cover both andragogy and pedagogy at the same time, but without going too into depth.*
+**From Bob Ross:**
+> "We don't make mistakes; we have happy accidents."

-**Andragogy:** Learning, and theories related to teaching, catered towards adult, postgraduate, and professional audiences.
+**Andragogy:** Learning, and theories, related to teaching catered towards adult, postgraduate, and professional audiences.
 - E.g. Professional development and continuing education.
 - From personal experience, I rarely hear this term outside of talking to other adults in education.

-**Pedagogy:** Learning, and theories related to teaching, catered towards children, teen, and *sometimes* college undergraduate audiences.
+**Pedagogy:** Learning, and theories, related to teaching catered towards children, teen, and *sometimes* college undergraduate audiences.
 - E.g. Primary and secondary education.
 - Pedagogy is often used in place of andragogy as the umbrella term pedagogy is more commonly known.

 In general:

 1. Teach students where they are at.
+    - ...unless multiple students cannot perform at "grade level" and/or lack appropriate basic skills, then this isn't practical nor reasonable advice.
 2. Every method can be questioned.
 Without questioning methods, we cannot improve methods.
 3. Both motivation and intelligence are important to learning.
 Even if a student is smart, if they don't want to be motivated, then they cannot be motivated.
+4. You should hold back students from moving on if they're not ready to move on.
+    - The social stigma alone may be enough motivation to perform well.
+    - It mitigates the issue down the line where information is read, skips processing in the brain, and goes straight to work with hands.
+    - This *doesn't* mean avoiding throwing them into the fire for learning.
+5. Mastery isn't achieved after doing something right just once.
+It's achieved when you can do something consistently well across multiple scenarios.
+6. You could be an amazing teacher, but if the system doesn't support you, then you're fighting an uphill, or even losing, battle the whole way.

 Additionally, I'm not a proponent of "individual learning styles" ([see here for further evidence](https://www.researchgate.net/publication/249039450_The_Myth_of_Learning_Styles)) (Riener, Willingham, 2010).
 There are optimal ways to learn topics, but the best way varies from topic to topic and you can teach in multiple ways at once.
 Direct instruction is an effective way of learning when done well.